jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 Therefore it can also be called __Reference Outward, Value In__ and __Reference Outward, Value Out__ But those names are too long.
 The distinction between __Reference In__ and __Reference Out__ is about whether values are read or written to the object passed to the sub-command.

 In earlier programming languages one use of by reference was to be able to pass large objects to a procedure.
 Another use was to be able to let the procedure have multiple return values, because in other programming languages a procedure can really only have one return value.
-In the new computer language, multiple return values is accomplished by having multiple __Object Out__ parameters.
+In Encircle, multiple return values is accomplished by having multiple __Object Out__ parameters.
 So you do not need __Reference Out__ parameters for that purpose anymore.

 When a command call has an outward reference to an object, this *does* make the object a parameter, but this *does not* determine yet whether it is input, output or throughput.
 The *in* and *out* in this case refer to whether *values* are written or read to the object reference.
 A reference parameter is always sort of like input, though: the parent command passes the object to the sub-command, so the parent inputs something into the sub command.